adityash1/adityash1/README.md

 I love to indulge with technical things since childhood (breaking and fixing smartphones and my old potato pc 😆).
 I have experimented with AOSP, Linux Kernel,  Unity,  Flutter,  etc. Likewise, I found my niche domain in Full Stack Engineering, as I like to build  end to end products, always learning along the way and loves figuring out solutions to the problems.

-- 🔭 I’m currently working on building full stack web apps
+- 🔭 I’m currently doing on Full Stack Open Challenge
-- 👀 I’m interested in Web Development, Programming, DevOps & Flutter
+- 👀 I’m interested in Web, Programming, DevOps & Flutter
-- ❄️ Currently studying Computer Science Engineering from ITM University, Gwalior
+- ❄️ Currently studying Computer Science Engineering
 - 👯 I’m looking to collaborate on open source projects
 - 💬 I would love to talk about internship opportunities
 - 😄 Pronouns: he/him